kabanero-io/kabanero-security/README.md

 Security for Kabanero is has several aspects.
 1) Support for securing the creation of Kabanero instances and the Kabanero backplane.
 2) Support for authentication and RBAC for the maintenance of Kabanero Collections (CRUD for Collections)
-3) Security aspects of the Kabanero pipeline
+3) Security aspects of the Kabanero and Appsody build pipeline

 ## Securing the creation of a Kabanero backplane and instance
 The creation of the Open Shift environment that is activated in support of a Kabanero backplane, and then subsequent instances, is done by an Operator/Installer (the Todd persona) using the Kabanero operator.
 This role requires cluster admin privileges in order to create new clusters/pods and other resources.